Chelsea Manning: Release of material to WikiLeaks

-Manning said her first contact with WikiLeaks took place in January 2010, when she began to interact with them on IRC and Jabber.
+Manning said her first contact with WikiLeaks was in January 2010, when she began to interact with them on IRC and Jabber.
 She had first noticed them toward the end of November 2009, when they posted 570,000 pager messages from the September 11 attacks.

 On January 5, 2010, Manning downloaded the 400,000 documents that became known as the Iraq War logs.
-On January 8, she downloaded 91,000 documents from the Afghanistan database, known later as part of the Afghan War logs.
-She saved the material on CD-RW and smuggled it through security by labeling the CD-RW media "Lady Gaga" and storing it in a Gaga CD case.
-She was lipsyncing to Lady Gaga music, to make it appear that she was using the classified computer's CD player to listen to music.
+On January 8, she downloaded 91,000 documents from the Afghanistan database, later known as part of the Afghan War logs.
+She saved the material on a CD-RW and smuggled it through security by labeling the CD-RW media "Lady Gaga" and storing it in a Gaga CD case.
+She lip-synced to Lady Gaga music to make it appear that she was using the classified computer's CD player to listen to music.
 She then copied it onto her personal computer.
 The next day, she wrote a message in a readme.txt file, which she told the court was initially intended for The Washington Post.

-Manning copied the files from her laptop to an SD card for her camera so that she could take it with her to the United States while on R&R leave.
-Army investigators later found the SD card in Manning's basement room in her aunt's home, in Potomac, Maryland.
-On January 23, Manning flew to the United States via Germany, for two weeks of leave.
+Manning copied the files from her laptop to an SD card for her camera so that she could take it with her to the U.S. while on R&R leave.
+Army investigators later found the card in Manning's room in her aunt's home in Potomac, Maryland.
+On January 23, Manning flew to the U.S. via Germany for two weeks of leave.
 It was during this visit that she first went out dressed as a woman, wearing a wig and makeup.
 After her arrest, Manning's friend Tyler Watkins told Wired that Manning had said during the visit that she had found some sensitive information and was considering leaking it.
 In 2021, Manning said that while home on leave in 2010, she had reached out to her then-Congressman, Chris Van Hollen, but got no response.